leovantoji/Bertelsmann_Udacity_TechScholarship_CloudDevOps_Nanodegree/Notes.md

 - Use `git push <remote-shortname> <branch>` command to send local commits to a remote repo.
   - The shortname of the remote repo you want to send commits to.
   - The name of the branch that has the commits you want to send.
+- Use `git pull <remote-shortname> <branch>` command to pull remote commits to a local repo.
+The following things happen after the command is run:
+  - The commit(s) on the remote branch are copied to the local repo.
+  - The local tracking branch (`origin/master`) is moved to point to the most recent commit.
+  - The local tracking branch (`origin/master`) is merged into the local branch (`master`).
+- Use `git fetch <remote-shortname> <branch>` command to retrieve commits from a remote repo's branch.
+Nonetheless, the command doesn't automatically merge the local branch with the remote tracking branch after those commits have been received.
+The following things happen after the command is run:
+  - The commit(s) on the remote branch are copied to the local repo.
+  - The local tracking branch (`origin/master`) is moved to point to the most recent commit.